 Christ be in the mouth of everyone who speaks to me

 Christ be in every eye that sees me

 Christ be in every ear that hears me

 This St. Patrick's Day, we ask you to keep the victim of human trafficking in your heart.
 We ask for the intercession of St. Patrick, as we pray for victims of human trafficking everywhere.
 Use the resources at right to engage more deeply with the challenge of human trafficking and slavery in our world, personally, and with your communities.

-For more information about how Catholic Relief Services works to end human trafficking, visit the CRS website.
+Learn more about how Catholic Relief Services works to end human trafficking.